 - Legal Age: Must be at least 12 years old to operate a boat, with adult supervision up until 16 years old.

 - Boating License: Must have a boat license for anyone younger than January 1st, 1986.

 - Boating Equipment: First aid kit, life jacket, fire extinguisher, communication, dock line

-Adding that to having the correct equipment and the know-how in cases of emergency dramatically lowers the chances that you or the vessel that you are operating will be involved in any accidents.
+Adding to that, having the correct equipment and the know-how in emergency cases dramatically lowers the chances that you or the vessel you are operating will be involved in any accidents.